ZIYANGSONG2003/AI-Enhanced-WordPress-Development-Toolkit/Project Manager/Meeting Log/Team meeting/W4-1 | 2024-03-11 Team Meeting Minutes.md

 ## Action items
-- @Stephanie requires to complete the competitor analys, including:
-   - Difference between Google site and AI-enhanced wordpress
-   - User scenario of choosing AI-enhanced
-- With vue, react, python, @Nicky would need to approach these three options and finalise for the front-end team to use
-- Allocate all the requirements from member and user-stoy, and front-end team would have a discussion about the feasilability of each feature
-- Which

-- Back-end team would require to finish the rest implementation of basic infrastructure
-    - POST request methodology to handle the data parsing
-    - Integrate AWS server to ensure its properly connected to both front-end and back-end
-    - Upload text utilise API

 - @Stephanie is tasked with completing the competitor analysis, which includes:
    - Highlighting differences between Google Site and AI-enhanced WordPress.
    - Outlining user scenarios that demonstrate the advantages of choosing AI-enhanced options.